 For a meal or snack, plan to cook or make something where children can take part in the activity.

 Give them chances to smell, spoon, stir, slice, pour and spread.
-When the food is ready, taste it together, talking about the results: sweet, salty, sour, bitter and even umami, which is explained in this book A is for Artichoke:
+When the food is ready, taste it together and discuss the flavours: sweet, salty, sour, bitter, and even umami.

 Kids sometimes say that a certain food tastes “plain” or they mention textures, like “crunchy” or “mushy”, which is an important part of the eating experience.